Chrysanthemum Care Plus Plant Decor Tips

 Watering Tips for Chrysanthemums

-Chrysanthemums may be classified as a drought-tolerant perennial, but I have found that they LOVE being water every day.
+Chrysanthemums may be classified as drought-tolerant perennials, but I have found that they LOVE being watered every day.

 Watering every day might sound tedious but it has a huge payoff: good-looking mums with pretty blooms and healthy foliage.